It's Easy to Enrol

 • Angle between hip and upper leg (at different stages of the movement)

-Exercises are easily understood if you divide the body up into a few broad sections (eg. Arms, Legs, The trunk/waist & chest, head) and then classify exercises as broad types of movements for each of these parts.
+Exercises are easily understood if you divide the body up into a few broad sections i.e. muscle groups (e.g. arms, legs, trunk/waist and chest, head) and then classify exercises as broad types of movements for each of these parts.
 For example, two different ways the legs might be used are for walking or jumping.
 Within each of these types of movements there is scope for a wide range of variations.
-For example, jumping could be done with the legs together, or apart.
-Beyond this, different types of movements of one part may be combined with different types of movements of another body part.
-The number of possible combinations therefore increases.

 Moving the legs will get the heart pumping more than moving the arms.